PayPal’s quarter exceeded expectations across the board

 Stitch Fix has filed for an IPO, and the numbers look good

 PayPal, the digital payments company, shared its growing financials after the bell on Thursday.
-Shares ticked up about 4% in initial after-hours trading.
+Shares ticked up about 4 percent in initial after-hours trading.

 The company beat Wall Street’s expectations for the third quarter, posting an adjusted 46 cents per share.
 Analysts had been predicting 43 cents.

 Revenue was also above the bar, with $3.24 billion, versus the $3.16 billion forecast.
-It’s also up 22% since last year.
+It’s also up 22 percent since last year.

 It brought in a record total payments volume of $114 billion, a measurement of total transactions on the platform.
-This is up 30% from last year.
+This is up 30 percent from last year.

 It’s been a little over two years since PayPal separated from eBay.
 “PayPal delivered one of its strongest quarters since becoming an independent company,” said Dan Schulman, CEO of PayPal, in a statement.
 “Putting our customers first in everything we do, enhancing our suite of products and services, and partnering with some of the world’s most popular brands are delivering tangible results.”